On the joint estimation of flow fields and particle properties from Lagrangian data: Introduction

-This framework provides the means to test joint observability across a range of flow regimes and measurement conditions.
+The NIPA framework provides numerical means to assess the factors that govern reconstruction accuracy across a range of flow regimes and measurement conditions.
 Moreover, it represents an algorithmic advance in LPT DA.
-We investigate observability through synthetic test cases that include noisy tracks from ideal tracers in incompressible turbulence, inertial particles in the same, and inertial particles in compressible flows with shocks.
-In each case, we examine whether the available track data and governing equations suffice to recover the flow states and particle properties, and we study sensitivities to seeding density, noise level, and Stokes number.
-These results provide empirical evidence for the existence of an inverse mapping from Lagrangian measurement manifolds, whose dimensions reflect degrees of freedom in the track data, to the flows' global attractors in state space, which capture their essential degrees of freedom.
-In this way, we hope to set the stage for future theoretical work on the limits of LPT-based state estimation.
-The remainder of this paper outlines the reconstruction methodology in \S~\ref{sec: method}, describes the flow cases used for numerical testing in \S~\ref{sec: cases} and the implementation details in \S~\ref{sec: implementation}, analyzes observability of particle positions for ideal tracers in \S~\ref{sec: tracer}, and extends this treatment to inertial particles for turbulent and compressible flow reconstruction in \S~\ref{sec: inertial}.
-Lastly, in \S~\ref{sec: sensitivity}, we investigate the sensitivity of reconstruction accuracy to particle inertia in the context of noisy tracks before concluding the manuscript.
+We probe the degree to which flow fields can be recovered from Lagrangian data through synthetic test cases that include noisy tracks from ideal tracers in incompressible turbulence, inertial particles in the same, and inertial particles in a compressible flow with a shock wave.
+In each case, we examine whether the available track data and governing equations suffice to recover the flow field and particle properties, and we the study the sensitivity of reconstruction accuracy to the seeding density, noise level, and Stokes number.
+These results provide empirical evidence for the existence of an inverse mapping from a Lagrangian measurement manifold to a flow's global attractor in state space.
+Despite the empirical nature of this work, our findings motivate a formal analysis of the joint observability of flow--particle systems \citep{Zaki2025a}.
+The remainder of this paper outlines the reconstruction methodology in \S~\ref{sec: method}, describes the flow cases used for numerical testing in \S~\ref{sec: cases} and the implementation details in \S~\ref{sec: implementation}, tests the joint estimation of particle positions for ideal tracers in \S~\ref{sec: tracer}, and extends this treatment to inertial particles for turbulent and compressible flow reconstruction in \S~\ref{sec: inertial}.
+Lastly, in \S~\ref{sec: sensitivity}, we investigate the sensitivity of reconstruction accuracy to both particle inertia and noise before concluding the manuscript in \S~\ref{sec: conclusions}.